wagamamaz/tensorlayer-tricks/README.md

 If you find a trick that is particularly useful in practice, please open a Pull Request to add it to the document.
 If we find it to be reasonable and verified, we will merge it in.

 ## 1. Installation
- * Don't install via `pip`, `git clone https://github.com/zsdonghao/tensorlayer.git` then copy the `tensorlayer` folder into your project, so you can keep your TL version and edit the source code easily
+ * use `git clone https://github.com/zsdonghao/tensorlayer.git` to download the whole repository, then copy the `tensorlayer` folder into your project, so you can keep your TL version and edit the source code easily
- * If you want to use `pip` install, then install the master version as TL is growing very fast
+ * as TL is growing very fast, if you want to use `pip` install, then install the master version

 ## 2. Noise layer
  * set `is_fix` to True, and build different graphs for training and testing by reusing the parameters